carlos-ramos-73/GDGotm/README.md

 ## I want to try this plugin now

 If you want to help with testing or can't wait for a completed plugin release, you simply clone/download the repository and copy the "addons" folder into your Godot 4 project, (TestSuite/addons).
+Optionally, you can enable the plugin in Project -> Project Settings -> Plugins for more functionality (i.e. Gotm Toolbar).
 To get an idea on how I use this plugin for testing, you can open up the project "TestSuite" in Godot 4.

 NOTE: There are still bugs.
 Updates happen very frequent.
 Please refer to the progress below to see what is implemented.
 If you have any questions or feedback please reach out to me preferably through Gotm's Discord.